 03 Medicinal Plants

 Laos has many medicinal plants.
-The uses of these, which was once the province of minority groups living in the mountains and of monks, remains little known by the greater Lao population.
-So Pha Tad Ke is planning the creation of a medicinal garden of about 4,000 square meters in order to evaluate the usage of these plants through research, educational programs and publication of academic works on the subject.
+The uses of these which was once the province of minority groups living in the mountains, and little remains known by the greater Lao population.
+Pha Tad Ke will create a medicinal garden of about 4,000 square meters in order to evaluate the usage of these plants through research, educational programs and publication of academic works on the subject.

 This medicinal garden will: